Ute people: Cultural and lifestyle changes on the reservations

 Prior to living on reservations, Utes shared land with other tribal members according to a traditional societal property system.
 Instead of recognizing this lifestyle, the U.S. government provided allotments of land, which was larger for families than for single men.
 The Utes were intended to farm the land, which also was a forced vocational change.
 Some tribes, like the Uintah and Uncompahgre were given arable land, while others were allocated land that was not suited to farming and they resisted being forced to farm.
 The White River Utes were the most resentful and protested in Washington, D.C.
 The Weeminuches successfully implemented a shared property system from their allotted land.
 Utes were forced to perform manual labor, relinquish their horses, and send their children to American Indian boarding schools.
 Almost half of the children sent to boarding school in Albuquerque died in the mid-1880s, due to tuberculosis or other diseases.

 There was a dramatic reduction in the Ute population, partly attributed to Utes moving off the reservation or resisting being counted.
 In the early 19th century, there were about 8,000 Utes, and there were only about 1,800 tribe members in 1920.
 Although there was a significant reduction in the number of Utes after they were relocated to reservations, in the mid-20th century the population began to increase.
 This is partly because many people have returned to reservations, including those who left to attain college educations and careers.
 By 1990, there were about 7,800 Utes, with 2,800 living in cities and towns and 5,000 on reservations.

 Utes have self-governed since the Indian Reorganization Act of 1934.
 Elections are held to select tribal council members.
 The Northern, Southern, and Ute Mountain Utes received a total of $31 million in a land claims settlement.
 The Ute Mountain Tribe used their money, including what they earned from mineral leases, to invest in tourist related and other enterprises in the 1950s.

-In 1954, a group of mixed blood Utes were legally separated from the Northern Utes and called the Affiliated Ute Citizens.
+Under the 1954 Ute Partition and Termination Act, members of the Ute Indian Tribe classified as "mixed-blood" were separated from the federally recognized tribal structure.
+Following termination, they organized as the Affiliated Ute Citizens, a group formed to represent their collective interests despite the loss of federal recognition.
+As a result of termination, they were removed from federal trust responsibilities, lost access to tribal lands and federal benefits, and were no longer officially recognized as tribal members.
+This imposed separation caused lasting economic and cultural disruption, contributing to long-term hardship and intensifying pressures toward assimilation.

 Since the Indian Self-Determination and Education Assistance Act of 1975, the Utes control the police, courts, credit management, and schools.